sirisian/ecmascript-types/decoratorreplacement.md

 **Ruled out:** (a), because a silent wrong binding is the worst outcome any option produces. (d), because safe renaming requires lexing the output.
-And `def_site`-by-default, on the two grounds above — with the note that **spans still make capture DETECTABLE even when it is not prevented**: a token's span says whether an identifier came from the user or the macro, so a linter or a warning can find what gensym discipline missed.
+And `def_site`-by-default, on the two grounds above â€” with the note that **spans still make capture DETECTABLE even when it is not prevented**: a token's span says whether an identifier came from the user or the macro, so a linter or a warning can find what gensym discipline missed.
 That is a middle path strings could not have offered.

-### 7.2 Distinguishing runtime from replacement decorators — SETTLED
+### 7.2 Distinguishing runtime from replacement decorators â€” SETTLED

 The decorators already specified are RUNTIME decorators. **(measured)** a field decorator runs before the declaring class's layout is computed, and